-Role of the Human Resources Committee in Executive Compensation Decisions
+Role of the Human Resources Committee in Executive Compensation Decisions diversity, equity and inclusion initiatives and reviews with management the compensation disclosures required by the SEC.

-The Human Resources Committee of the Board of Directors has overall responsibility for approving the compensation of our named executive officers.
 Members of the Human Resources Committee are appointed by the Board of Directors.
 See "Corporate Governance - Board Meetings and Committees - Human Resources Committee" for more detail about the responsibilities and procedures of the Human Resources Committee.